hadd0ck/GhostBlogDocker/README.md

 ### 4. Backup and restore

-We just need to backup the folder /var/lib/ghost while the ghost container is stopped (for data persistency).
+Simply backup the folder /var/lib/ghost while the ghost container is stopped (for data persistency).

 With script: